Passengers on Lisbon’s Gloria funicular ‘screamed with fear’, say witnesses to crash

 Footage shows the tram-like funicular, which carries people up and down a hillside in the Portuguese capital, destroyed and emergency workers pulling people out of the wreckage.

-Although it’s not yet known what caused the crash, local media have reported that one of the two funicular cars, which are attached by a haulage cable, first hit the pavement with “great force”.
+Although it’s not yet known what caused the crash, local media have reported that one of the two funicular cars, which were attached by a haulage cable, jolted and hit a pavement with “great force”.

 Following that, the second car is reported to have derailed and hit a building.